stencila/dockta/README.md

 If the folder contains any 🦄 [#9](https://github.com/stencila/dockter/issues/9) `.ipynb` files, Dockter will scan the code cells in those files for any Python `import` or R `library` statements and extract a list of package dependencies.
 It will also  🦄 [#10](https://github.com/stencila/dockter/issues/10) add Jupyter to the built Docker image.

-### Efficiently handling of updates to project code
+### Quicker re-installation of language packages

+If you have built a Docker image you'll know that it can be frustrating waiting for *all* your project's dependencies to reinstall when you simply add or remove one of them.

-Docker layered filesystem has advantages but it can cause real delays when you are updating your project dependencies.
-For example, see [this issue](https://github.com/npm/npm/issues/11446) for the workarounds used by Node.js developers to prevent long waits when they update their `package.json`.
-The reason this happens is that when you update a requirements file Docker throws away all the subsequent layers, including the one where you install all your package dependencies.
+The reason this happens is that, due to Docker's layered filesystems, when you update a requirements file, Docker throws away all the subsequent layers - including the one where you previously installed your dependencies.
+That means that all those packages need to get reinstalled.

+Dockter takes a different approach.
+It leaves the installation of language packages to the language package managers: Python's [`pip`](https://pypi.org/project/pip/) , Node.js's `npm`, and R's `install.packages`.
+These package managers are good at the job they were designed for - to check which packages need to be updated and to only update them.
+The result is much faster rebuilds, especially for R packages, which often involve compilation.

+Dockter does this by looking for a special `# dockter` comment in a `Dockerfile`.
+Instead of throwing away layers, it executes all instructions after this comment in the same layer - thus reusing packages that were previously installed.

+#### An example

-Here's a simple motivating [example](fixtures/tests/py-pandas) of a Dockerized Python project.
-It's got a [`pip`](https://pypi.org/project/pip/) `requirements.txt` file which specifies that the project requires `pandas` which, to ensure reproducibility, is pinned to version `0.23.0`,
+Here's a simple motivating [example](fixtures/tests/py-pandas).
+It's a Python project with a `requirements.txt` file which specifies that the project depends upon `pandas` which, to ensure reproducibility, is pinned to version `0.23.0`,

 ```
 pandas==0.23.0
 ```

-The project has also got a `Dockerfile` that specifies which Python version we want, copies `requirements.txt` into the image, and installs the packages:
+The project also has a `Dockerfile` which specifies which Python version we want to use, copies `requirements.txt` into the image, and uses `pip` to install the packages:

 ```Dockerfile
 FROM python:3.7.0